Chern--Simons-type $3$-cocycles and $\mathbb{Q}/\mathbb{Z}$-torsion in the third homology of discrete diffeomorphism groups: Applications to the locally smooth cohomology of

-\begin{rem} Under the hypothesis in Lemma~\ref{321a}\textup{(ii)}, the classes detected above cannot be lifted to $\R$-valued cocycles.
-In fact, if $\phi$ (or $\widetilde{\phi}$, or $\phi'$) were cohomologous to the reduction modulo $\Z$ of an $\R$-valued $n$-cocycle, then its pullback to $\Z/m$ would be trivial in $H^n(\Z/m;\R)=0$ for all $m$, contradicting the nonzero evaluations in Lemma~\ref{321a}\textup{(ii)}.
-In particular, in this torsion-detection setting it is essential to work with coefficients $\R/\Z$ rather than $\R$. \end{rem}
+\begin{rem} The classes detected by Lemma~\ref{321a}\textup{(ii)} are genuinely \(\R/\Z\)-valued.
+Indeed, if one of them were cohomologous to the reduction modulo \(\Z\) of an \(\R\)-valued \(n\)-cocycle, then its restriction to \(\Z/m\) would lie in the image of \(H^n(\Z/m;\R)\rightarrow H^n(\Z/m;\R/\Z)\).
+This image is zero for \(n>0\), since \(H^n(\Z/m;\R)=0\).
+This contradicts the nonzero cyclic evaluations supplied by Lemma~\ref{321a}\textup{(ii)} for suitable \(m\).
+Thus the torsion-detection argument essentially uses \(\R/\Z\)-coefficients. \end{rem}